 - properly recognized and referenced quotes from another source

-SafeAssign provides an Originality Report indicating the proportion of an assignment that has been copied from other sources.
+Turnitin provides a Similarity Report indicating the proportion of an assignment that has been copied from other sources.
 It is up to a (human) tutor to determine if plagiarism has actually occurred, by determining if the copied passages were properly referenced in the body of the assignment and in the reference list at the end.

 4.2 What Percentage of Copying is Plagiarism?

-Many students and staff are concerned that SafeAssign will indicate trivial cases (just a few words being identical to another source, which is quite possible by chance) and imply that it is plagiarism.
-However, experience shows that SafeAssign will only flag cases where there is reasonable doubt that a particular passage is authentic.
+Many students and staff are concerned that Turnitin will indicate trivial cases (just a few words being identical to another source, which is quite possible by chance) and imply that it is plagiarism.
+However, experience shows that Turnitin will only flag cases where there is reasonable doubt that a particular passage is authentic.